Comic John Bishop will top the bill when the Birmingham Comedy Festival returns with more than 60 shows across the city.

 “We have well over 60 shows this year, taking place right across the city, including stand-up comedy, theatre, film, art, sketch shows, puppets, workshops, poetry and music,” he said.

-“There’s not only events in big theatres, venues and clubs but also cafes and neighbourhood pubs.”
+“There are not only events in big theatres, venues and clubs but also cafes and neighbourhood pubs.”

 Other highlights include a free exhibition by fine artist Steve Lilly depicting classic comedy favourites, an examination of the links between art and comedy and a night of extremely low-budget remakes of Hollywood blockbusters called Short And Swede.